Azure/bicep-registry-modules/avm/res/document-db/database-account/README.md

 ### Parameter: `privateEndpoints.service`

-The service (sub-) type to deploy the private endpoint for.
-For example "vault" or "blob".
+The subresource to deploy the private endpoint for.
+For example "blob", "table", "queue" or "file".

 - Required: Yes
 - Type: string